Aron-YHR/TAP-TAP-FOLD-CODE-EXAMPLE/README.md

 # TAP-TAP-FOLD-CODE-EXAMPLE
 🎮 Project Overview

-This project is a Unity code example collection, showcasing the implementation of several game systems and mechanics, including:
+This project is a Unity code example collection, showcasing the implementation of several game systems and mechanics I developed in TAP TAP FOLD, including:

 · Data Visualization with ScriptableObjects